spinos/nadir/README.txt

 *In the main plugin module, call PublicDependencyModuleNames.AddRange("whatever") to find the library headers.
 *During module startup, call FPlatformProcess::GetDllHandle("path_to_whatever_dll") to load the dynamic library, before invoking functions inside it.

+How to use HDF5:
+*Shared hdf5 library won't work.
+Edit option (BUILD_SHARED_LIBS "Build Shared Libraries" OFF) to build static library only.
+In CMakeFilters.cmake, set to find zlib and szip static librarties only.
+Build zlib and szip static library only as well.
+Link static hdf5, zlib, szip, so everything will reside inside the third party library.
+Resulting dll will be a lot bigger.
+*Load third party dll only.
+No need to load hdf5, zlib, szip dlls any more.